dmburd/cicd-workshop-fdc/README.md

 Welcome to the CICD Workshop here you will build your own CICD to deploy a Flutter App.
 The initial template for the flutter App was inspired from the following repo: https://github.com/flutter/games/tree/main/templates/card

+# Inital Setup:

+By the end of this workshop, you will have your own CICD running!
+The first step consists of creating your own repo.
+Please follow the following steps:
+1. Create your own repository in GitHub.
+2. Ensure that GitHub Actions is enabled on the `Actions` tab.
+3. Copy this repo to your newly created repository.
+4. Create a new branch and a pull request against main **on your new repo**.
+5. Verify that the CI step is now running :)

 # Let's buid a Continuous Integration (CI):

 In this part of the workshop, we will be building a Continuous Integration (CI) system.
 The CI plays a crucial role in code development as it acts as the first line of defense in the pipeline.
 Here, we will build, lint, and test our code to ensure that our changes can be safely merged into the main branch.